exeme-project/exeme-lang/docs/project/goals.rst

 Being inclusive is different from including everyone
 ----------------------------------------------------

-We want to avoid excluding, or maginializing members of the community.
+We want to avoid excluding, or marginalizing members of the community.
 However, we expect to inevitably make choices that benefit some Exeme community members more than others.
 Justification will be provided for these decisions, but achieving Exeme's goals (namely that of a healthy